 - Enter a trade: Now you have a funded account and know what you want to buy.
 Enter the ticker symbol, quantity, and order type into your investment account website or app to buy your first investment.

 - Investments are something you buy to make money.
-Unlike cash savings, investments are assets you buy intending to make more money than you spent on them initially.
+Unlike cash savings, investments are assets you buy or sell intending to make more money than you spent on them initially.

 - Investments may be risky.
 Few investments are risk-free.
 Investments can lose value.